 Another benefit of the Amex Blue Cash Preferred card is free travel insurance.

-When you use your card to book flights or rental cars you get free damage and theft coverage on rented vehicles.
+When you use your card to book international flights or rental cars you get free damage and theft coverage on rented vehicles.
 You also get free accidental death and dismemberment insurance.

 You can also take advantage of a 24/7 global assistance hotline that offers medical, legal, and financial help whenever you’re more than 100 miles from home.

 If you purchase an expensive electronic or appliance with your card you’ll automatically get an additional year added to the manufacturer’s warranty, so long as the warranty is for five years or less.